matyldab97/hiv-ewes-ihme-era5/README.md

 ## Repository layout

 ```
-R/00_inputs/        what the ERA5 input must be, and a check that it is
+00_inputs/        what the ERA5 input must be, and a check that it is
-R/01_setup/         paths, configuration and the two shared libraries
+01_setup/         paths, configuration and the two shared libraries
-R/02_indicators/    the extreme weather indicators
+02_indicators/    the extreme weather indicators
-R/03_population/    Monte Carlo simulation of gridded PLHIV
+03_population/    Monte Carlo simulation of gridded PLHIV
-R/04_exposure/      indicator screening, severity classification, threshold exposure
+04_exposure/      indicator screening, severity classification, threshold exposure
-R/05_hotspots/      Gi* inputs, transformation choice, Gi*, overlap analysis
+05_hotspots/      Gi* inputs, transformation choice, Gi*, overlap analysis
-R/06_supplementary/ optional analyses that feed the supplements only
+06_supplementary/ optional analyses that feed the supplements only
 ```

-Every script under `R/` is run directly, in the order given below, except the four in `R/01_setup/`, which are sourced by the others rather than run.
+Every script is run directly, in the order given below, except the four in `01_setup/`, which are sourced by the others rather than run.

 ---